angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 while the TES pilot tries to disrupt our combo turn, they aren't progressing their own plan as much.

-These are likely the most favourable matchups (part based on gut feel and part based on [community-obtained results][data:matchups]).
+These are likely the most favorable matchups (part based on gut feel and part based on [community-obtained results][data:matchups]).

 ## What is the worst matchup for the deck?